ljbo82/cms/README.md

 # CMS - Cooperative Multitasking Scheduler

-This repository contains a simple but useful cooperative multitasking scheduler targeting embedded applications.
+This repository contains a simple but useful cooperative multitasking scheduler targeting embedded applications on platforms with low resources and no MMU.

 ## Supported targets